simplystats/simplystats.github.io/_posts/2016-11-09-not-all-forecasters-got-it-wrong.md

 across states: the chance of seeing an upset in Pennsylvania, Wisconsin, and Michigan is **not** the product of an upset in each.
 In fact it's much higher.
-Another advantage 538 had is that they somehow where able to predict a systematic, not random, bias against Trump.
+Another advantage 538 had is that they somehow were able to predict a systematic, not random, bias against Trump.
 You can see this by comparing their adjusted data to the raw data (the adjustment favored Trump about 1.5 on average).
 We can clearly see this when comparing the 538